This document is also available in PDF (642 Kb) [help with PDF files]

 148. Cargo may be transferred to another authorized type B sufferance warehouse within the same CBSA office jurisdiction or to another CBSA office after presentation of a re-manifest.

 149. Consolidated shipments may be transferred from a highway sufferance warehouse to a bonded freight forwarder’s type CW sufferance warehouse (or agent thereof).
-For more information on electronic house bills and transference to a CW Warehouse, please see Memorandum D3-3-1, Forwarded and Consolidated Cargo – Import Movements.
+For more information on electronic house bills and transference to a CW Warehouse, please see Memorandum D3-3-1, Freight Forwarder Pre-arrival and Reporting Requirements.

 150. Cargo arriving by air, rail or marine service for furtherance in bond under highway cargo control should be re-manifested at the primary sufferance warehouse, and delivered to the type B sufferance warehouse at destination.